liferay/liferay-docs/user/articles/170-content-publication-management/03-change-lists/05-editing-multiple-change-lists-in-parallel.markdown

 copy the latest article's content in the production environment to your active change list and then apply your changes to it.

 Great!
-Now you know how to manage collisions for your change list!
+Now you know how the system manages parallel change lists!